floooh/oryol/doc/stringatoms.md

 * a pointer to the (thread-local) string atom table, this is used to check whether a string atom is from another thread
 * a hash value which is computed when a string atom is created from a raw string, but is cached from then on and used for optimizing comparisons
 * a pointer to the actual string data
-* the string data follows the actual header, terminted by a 0-byte
+* the string data follows the actual header, terminated by a 0-byte

 These data structures (headers followed by actual string data) are stored in pre-allocated memory chunks managed by the stringAtomBuffer class.
 One chunk is usually 16kBytes.
 When a chunk runs full, a new chunk is allocated.